andrewpbrett/andybrett.com/_posts/2015-03-29-lauras-2014-year-in-review-in-review.md

 From Tennessee we're taken to a saloon in Texas and an old timey piano with I Know It's Wrong.
 An unexpected star of the next track, Slow Motion, is Chester Van Huss's clarinet, perfectly complimenting the lead vocals.

 The side closes strong with three tracks: When You Were Mine, a throwback to the 80's that likely should have a smoke machine in the music video; Brill Bruisers, a love child of OK GO and the Decembrists; and finally Archie Marry Me.
-Coincidentally, when sorted by artist, this track appears in my library next to Sister Golden Hair (with the lyrics "I ain't ready for the altar"), resulting in a cross-decade call and answer duet.
+Coincidentally, when sorted by artist, "Marry Me" appears in my library next to Sister Golden Hair (with the lyrics "I ain't ready for the altar"), resulting in a cross-decade call and answer duet.

 Beyonce is the headline artist on the B sides - or should I say, the Bey sides - but she's overshadowed by some stellar tracks from far less well known artists.
 We hear more syncopation right off the bat from The Both in Milwaukee, and then get a driving, upbeat love ballad to Alexandra.